SpenceKonde/DxCore/README.md

 ## Warnings and Caveats
+There are however a few cautions warranted regarding DxCore - either areas where the core is different from official cores, or where the behavior is the same, but not as well known.

 ### Direct Register Manipulation
-If you are manually manipulating registers controlling a peripheral, you should not count on the behavior of API functions that relate to the same peripheral, nor should you assume that calling said API functions will be harmless either.
-For example, if you reconfigure TCA0, you should not expect that using `analogWrite()` will work correctly on TCA0-based pins (for example, if it's no longer in split mode, analogWrite, might overwrite one half of the compare value.
-If you have reconfigured the ADC for free running mode, `analogRead()` will return errors, and so on.
-There are exceptions to this of course - Timer/counter prescalers just change the frequency of the PWM, and there are several other exceptions noted in the above reference documents.
+If you are manually manipulating registers controlling a peripheral, except as specifically noted in relevant reference pages, the stated behavior of API functions can no longer be assured.
+It may work like you hope, it may not, and it is not a bug if it does not, and you should not assume that calling said API functions will not adversely impact the rest of your application.
+For example, if you "take over" TCA0, you should not expect that using `analogWrite()` - except on the two pins on the 20/24-pin parts controlled by TCD0 - will work for generating PWM.
+If you reconfigure TCA0 except as noted in Ref_Timers, without calling `takeOverTCA0`, both `analogWrite()` and `digitalWrite()` on a PWM pin may disrupt your changed configuration.
 #### Timer PWM and exceptions
 In the special case of TCA0, TCA1, and TCD0, a special function called `takeOverTCAn()` (or `takeOverTCD0()`) is provided - calling this will tell the core that you are assuming full responsibility for everything related to that timer. analogWrite on pins it is pointed at will not turn on PWM, nor will digitalWrite turn it off.
 This function will not be available for any timer used to control millis timekeeping (and manually reconfiguring such a timer should be expected to break timekeeping.
 Note that if you are using PWM on a pin provided by a type B timer (not recommended, they're lousy at it) they depend on the prescaler settings of a type A timer See the [Timers and PWM](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Timers.md) reference for more information.

 TCD0 has additional specific exceptions to the normal "manual configuration = our API functions won't work right" policy, in order to keep it from being forever unused beyond what analogWrite() defaults to (it can be slowed way down, or sped way the hell up, and some of the advanced functions can be used as long as you don't touch certain parts.)
+## Differences in Behavior between DxCore and Official Cores
+While we generally make an effort to emulate the official Arduino core, there are a few cases where the decision was made to have different behavior to avoid compromising the overall functionality; the official core is disappointing on many levels.
+The following is a (hopefully nearly complete) list of these cases.

 ### I2C **requires** external pullup resistors
 Earlier versions of megaTinyCore, and possibly very early versions of DxCore enabled the internal pullup resistors on the I2C pins.
 This is no longer done automatically - they are not strong enough to meet the I2C specifications, and it is preferable for it to fail consistently without external ones than to work under simple conditions with the internal ones, yet fail under more demanding ones (more devices, longer wires, etc).
 However, as a testing aid, we supply Wire.`usePullups()` to turn on the weak internal pullups.
 If `usePullups()` ever fixes anything, you should install external pullups straight away.
 Our position is that whenever external pullups are not present, I2C is not expected to work.
 Remember that many modules include their own on-board pullups.
 For more information, including on the appropriate values for pullups, see the [Wire library documentation](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Wire/README.md)

-## Differences in Behavior between DxCore and Official Cores
-While we generally make an effort to emulate the official Arduino core, there are a few cases where the decision was made to have different behavior to avoid compromising the overall functionality; the official core is disappointing on many levels.
-The following is a (hopefully nearly complete) list of these cases.
+### Serial Does Not Manipulate Interrupt Priority
+The official core for the (similar) megaAVR 0-Series parts, which megaTinyCore was based on, fiddles with the interrupt priority (bet you didn't know that!) in methods that are of dubious wisdoom. megaTinyCore does not do this, saving several hundred bytes of flash in the process, and fixing at least one serious bug which could result in the microcontroller hanging if Serial was used in ways that everyone tells you not to use it, but which frequently work anyway.
+Writing to Serial when its buffer is full, or calling `Serial.flush()` with interrupts disabled, or during another ISR (which you *really shouldn't do*) will behave as it does on classic AVRs and simply block, manually calling the transmit handlers, until there is space in the buffer for all of the data waiting to be written or the buffer is empty (for `flush()`).
+On th stock megaAVR core, this could hang forever.

+### SerialEvent Support is Dropped
+This is deprecated on the official core and is, and always has been, a dreadful misfeature.
+Dropped as of 1.3.0.

 ### `digitalRead()` does not turn off PWM
 On official cores, and most third party ones, the `digitalRead()` function turns off PWM when called on a pin.
 This behavior is not documented by the Arduino reference.
-This interferes with certain optimizations and moreover is logically inconsistent - a "read" operation should not change the thing it's called on.
-That's why it's called "read" and not "write".
-There does not seem to be a logical reason to do this, either. while it's rarely useful per se, it does let you demonstrate what PWM is just by reading the pin a bunch of times in succession.
-Though, I suppose that would also highlight just how slow digitalRead is...
+This interferes with certain optimizations, makes `digitalRead()` take at least twice as long (likely much longer) as it needs to and generally makes little sense.
+Why should a "read" operation change the thing it's called on?
+We have a function that alters the pin it's called on: `digitalWrite()`.
+There does not seem to be a logically coherent reason for this and, insofar as Arduino is supposed to be an educational platform it makes simple demonstrations of what PWM is non-trivial (imagine setting a pin to output PWM, and then looking at the output by repeatedly reading the pin).

 ### `digitalWrite()`/`pinMode()` and INPUT pins
 Like the official "megaavr" core, calling `digitalWrite()` on a pin currently set INPUT will enable or disable the pullups as appropriate.
 Recent version of DxCore fix two gaps in this "classic emulation".
 On a classic core, `digitalWrite()` on an INPUT would also write to the port output register - thus, if one subsequently called `pinMode(pin, OUTPUT)`, the pin would immediately output that level.
 This behavior is not emulated in the official core, and there is a considerable amount of code in the wild which depends on it. `digitalWrite()` now replicates that behavior. `digitalWrite()` also supports `CHANGE` as an option; on the official core, this will turn the pullup on, regardless of which state the pin was previously in, instead of toggling the state of it.
 The state of the pullup is now set to match the value that the port output register was just set to.